hrhampapura/SolarFarmPrediction/README.md

 ## Project Overview
 This project is an innovative solution designed to streamline the site selection process for utility-scale solar energy farms.
-Leveraging geospatial data analytics and machine learning algorithms, our predictive models assess various factors, including: solar irradiance, topography, land use, and population.
+Leveraging geospatial data analytics and machine learning algorithms, our predictive models assess various factors, including: modeled average annual electricity output, topography, land use, and population.
 Then, we provide a recommendation system for potential solar power farms, on which our stakeholders can conduct a few extra studies before investment and construction.
 This system significantly reduces time and resources spent on research, and thus, is an indispensable tool for our